-One of the principle sources of risk that is addressed in this IRP is stochastic risk.
-Stochastic risks are quantifiable uncertainties for particular variables.
-The variables addressed in this IRP include retail loads, natural gas prices, wholesale electricity prices, hydroelectric generation, and thermal unit availability.
+Several of the uncertain variables that pose cost risks to different IRP resource portfolios are quantified in the IRP production cost model using stochastic statistical tools.
+The variables addressed with such tools include retail loads, natural gas prices, wholesale electricity prices, hydroelectric generation, and thermal unit availability.
 Changes in these variables that occur over the long-term are typically reflected in normalized revenue requirements and are thus borne by customers.
 Unexpected variations in these elements are normally not reflected in rates, and are therefore borne by investors unless specific regulatory mechanisms provide otherwise.
 Consequently, over time, these risks are shared between customers and investors.
 Between rate cases, investors bear these risks.
 Over a period of years, changes in prudently incurred costs will be reflected in rates and customers will bear the risk.